StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/files/add_file/copy.md

 # Add File {% #add-file %}

 This endpoint allows you to add a file to a record.
-The request body must be a multipart form data request.
+The request body must be of type `multipart/form-data`.

+{% table %}

 ## Request Body Properties